SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added additional 'Date Added' criteria to the In Group(s) Person Data Filter.
 + Added 'Not In Other Dataview' filter.
 + Fixed date filters to be inclusive of the entire day of the upper and lower limit.
-+ Added Report Field 'LastLogin.
++ Added Report Field 'LastLogin'.
 + Added Report Field 'Parent's Email Address'.
 + Added Parent's Email data select.
 + Updated Total Giving Amount report select, Giving Amount datafilter, and First Contribution datafilter to use a Sliding Date Range picker instead of a regular date picker.